Four Rooms: Room 404 – "The Wrong Man"

 At Room 404, Ted finds himself in a fantasy hostage situation.
-Siegfried (David Proval) maniacally accuses Ted, whom he calls Theodore, of having slept with his wife Angela (Jennifer Beals).
+Siegfried maniacally accuses Ted, whom he calls Theodore, of having slept with his wife Angela.
 Ted is forced at gunpoint to participate in the scenario, uncertain of what is real.
 He tries to escape through the bathroom window but gets stuck, and a party guest vomits onto him from the window above.
-As Ted frees himself and climbs out, another guest (Paul Skemp) arrives at Room 404 and is greeted by Siegfried in the same manner.
+As Ted frees himself and climbs out, another guest arrives at Room 404 and is greeted by Siegfried in the same manner.